avivace/quadratino/README.md

 # quadratino
-a (shitty) Snake clone for Game Boy written in C
+a (shitty) Snake clone for Game Boy written in C with gbdk